dimitri-nicolo/calico/v2.3/usage/configuration/bgp.md

 **Autonomous system (AS) number**

 The global default node AS number is the AS number used by the BGP agent on a
-{{site.prodname}} node when it has not been explicitly specified.
-Setting this value simplifies configuration when your network topology allows all of your {{site.prodname}}
+{{site.tseeprodname}} node when it has not been explicitly specified.
+Setting this value simplifies configuration when your network topology allows all of your {{site.tseeprodname}}
 nodes to use the same AS number.

-The AS number for a {{site.prodname}} node is determined:
+The AS number for a {{site.tseeprodname}} node is determined:

 -  by the
    [Node's]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/node)